junlarsen/jun.codes/src/content/blog/kickstarting-rust-on-aws-lambda.md

 ```

 The `lambda_runtime` crate contains the main runtime, while `aws_lambda_events` contains the event types for AWS Lambda.
-We also grab Tokio because the runtime depends on it, plus Tokio is awesome.
-The runtime crate already bundles tracing
+We also grab Tokio because the runtime depends on it.
+The runtime crate already bundles tracing and tower, so we don't
-and tower, so we don't need to add them explicitly.
-You might want to add them in the future if you directly need to
+need to add them directly.
+You might want to add them in the future if you directly need to access items from these
-access items from those crates, but I'll leave them out since we're just doing the bare minimum here.
+crates, but I'll leave them out since we're just doing the bare minimum here.

 Next, we're going to add a simple function that responds to an incoming API Gateway message.
 We'll keep it dead simple
 and return `"Hello from {path}"`.
 I'm keeping it simple with the response, but you could do as much processing as you'd